Every PC gamer is aware of the term “thermal throttling”, especially those who live in hotter areas, or those who love to overclock their PCs.

 We already know that slowdowns are because of the thermal throttling, but you do need to know that thermal throttling happens for the good.
 Why?
 Because without any thermal throttling process in the mix, there would be no way to stop the temperatures from rising, and there would be no control over the temperatures either.

-This simply results in the life span of your graphics card or your CPU reduced drastically, which never is a good idea.
+This simply results in the life span of your graphics card or your CPU reduced drastically, which is never a good thing to happen.

 How to Prevent Thermal Throttling